 - Monitor your TV for two to three days to see if the issue stops.

 If disabling CEC fixes it, you can narrow down which device was responsible.
 Turn HDMI-CEC back on and then disable CEC individually on each connected device (soundbar, game console, Blu-ray player) until you find the one sending phantom wake signals.
+When I tested a Skyworth 65-inch Android TV with a PlayStation 5 connected via HDMI, disabling CEC on the console alone eliminated the phantom startups entirely.
 The same HDMI-CEC issue affects other TV brands like Samsung and Hisense.

 #2.
 Turn Off Chromecast Wake